rage/ethics-of-ai-copy/data/chapter-7/1-from-principles-to-doing.md

 ## I. From principles to doing

+<p style="color:red;">In this section, we take a reflective look at the project of AI ethics as a whole – this requires us to look into the making and doing of AI ethics as a phenomenon. </p>

 “[Ethics] plays the role of a bicycle brake on an intercontinental airplane” -Ulrike Beck, 1988